Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 Besides its dividend, the wide moat competitive advantage assigned to Coca-Cola by Morningstar is undoubtedly one of the company’s most appealing attributes to shareholders.

 As the largest beverage company in the world, Coca-Cola has earned a wide economic moat, thanks to its brand intangible assets and cost advantages created by its strong relationships with retailers and economies of scale.
-Coca-Cola products represent roughly one third of cases sold in the United States liquid refreshment beverage market, and the firm’s portfolio includes 20 brands that generate over $1 billion in revenue each year, leading to extremely strong relationships with distributors and retailers that depend on leading brands to drive store traffic.
+Coca-Cola products represent roughly one-third of cases sold in the United States liquid refreshment beverage market, and the firm’s portfolio includes 20 brands that generate over $1 billion in revenue each year, leading to extremely strong relationships with distributors and retailers that depend on leading brands to drive store traffic.

 Short-sighted investors focused on quarterly earnings and the newswires often underestimate the defensive value proposition of Coke's worldwide dominance in soft drinks.